-The Utah State Symphony Orchestra) gave its first concert in Salt Lake City on May 8, 1940, conducted by Hans Henriot.
-Henriot led the orchestra as Music Director until the end of World War II, followed by the brief tenure of Werner Janssen (1946–1947).
+The Utah State Symphony Orchestra gave its first concert in Salt Lake City on May 8, 1940, conducted by Hans Henriot.
+Henriot lead the orchestra as Music Director until the end of World War II, followed by the brief tenure of Werner Janssen (1946–1947).
 The orchestra’s name was officially changed to the Utah Symphony in 1946.

-The Utah Symphony became recognized as a leading American ensemble largely through the efforts of Maurice Abravanel, Music Director from 1947 to 1979.
+The Utah Symphony became recognized as a leading American ensemble largely through the efforts of Maurice Abravanel, its Music Director from 1947 to 1979.
 During his tenure, the orchestra undertook four international tours, released over 100 recordings and developed an extensive music education program.

 Abravanel’s tenure was followed by Varujan Kojian (1979-1983), Joseph Silverstein (1983-1998), and Keith Lockhart (1998-2009).
 The orchestra’s legacy of recording and touring continued with each of the three subsequent Music Directors.
 Varujan Kojian’s tenure brought appearances at the Bergen Festival (Norway) during the 1981 European tour and recordings of works by Berlioz, Brahms and Liszt in addition to a number of film scores.
 Joseph Silverstein made over a dozen recordings during his 15 seasons as Music Director, often appearing as both soloist and conductor.
 The 1986 European tour with Silverstein was distinguished by a return to the Berlin Festival and concerts in both East and West Berlin.
 With the Utah Symphony, Keith Lockhart made recordings of works by Bernstein and Rachmaninoff and released a CD of music from the 2002 Olympics.
 He conducted the orchestra during the opening ceremonies of the 2002 Winter Olympics with guest artists Yo-Yo Ma and Sting.
-In 2000, he led the orchestra along with the Mormon Tabernacle Choir in a nationally broadcast PBS special featuring Vaughan Williams’ Christmas Oratorio “Hodie”.
+In 2000, he led the orchestra along with the Mormon Tabernacle Choir in a nationally broadcast PBS special featuring Vaughan William’s Christmas Oratorio “Hodie”.
 The orchestra returned to Europe with Keith Lockhart in the Spring of 2005.
 Thierry Fischer’s appointment as the Utah Symphony’s seventh Music Director was made in 2009.
 Upcoming tour and recording information with Utah Symphony and Thierry Fischer can be found on the discography page.

-The orchestra has been nominated for Grammy awards for recordings with both Maurice Abravanel: Honegger, Le Roi David (1963), Bloch, Sacred Service (1979), Stravinsky, Symphony of Psalms (1980) and with Michael Tilson-Thomas: Copland, Old American Songs (1988).
-The Utah Symphony has also recorded extensively for Angel (EMI), CBS Masterworks (Sony), London (Decca), CRI/New World Records, Nonesuch, Pro Arte, RCA Red Seal (BMG), Vanguard (Philips), Varèse Sarabande, Vox and Westminster (DG).
+The orchestra has been nominated for Grammy Awards for recordings with both Maurice Abravanel: Honegger, Le Roi David (1963), Bloch, Sacred Service (1979), Stravinsky, Symphony of Psalms (1980) and with Michael Tilson-Thomas: Copland, Old American Songs (1988).
+The Utah Symphony has recorded extensively for Albany, Angel (EMI), CBS Masterworks (Sony), Dorian, Harmonia Mundi, London (Decca), CRI/New World Records, Nonesuch, Pro Arte, RCA Red Seal (BMG), Reference, Telarc, Vanguard (Philips), Varèse Sarabande, Vox and Westminster (DG).